tylerlrhodes/blog2/content/posts/book-notes-the-idiot.md

 * rueful - causing sorrow or pity; pitiable; deplorable:
 * propitiate - to make favorably inclined; appease; conciliate
 * pusillanimous - lacking courage or resolution; cowardly; faint-hearted; timid.
+* perspicacious - having keen mental perception and understanding; discerning
+* inveterate - settled or confirmed in a habit, practice, feeling, or the like; chronic

 emotions:
 * spite